AcheronProject/AcheronDocs/docs/_sources/shark/cases.rst.txt

 3D models and prototypes
 ========================

-The `case folder of the GitHub repo <https://github.com/Gondolindrim/SharkPCB/tree/master/case>`_ has the .stp, .stl and .f3d files for the custom cases being designed, one being a low profile or "short" (switches are exposed) and another a high-profile or "tall".
+The `case folder of the SharkHardware repo <https://github.com/Gondolindrim/SharkHardware/tree/master/cases>`_ has the .stp, .stl and .f3d files for the custom cases being designed, one being a low profile or "short" (switches are exposed) and another a high-profile or "tall".

 If you want to check the 3D models of the cases, see the `gallery <gallery.html#d-previews-of-the-cases>`_ for in-browser renders.

 ..
-Attention:: The short case was prototyped and is proven to fit the PCB and the plate.
-The tall case is in the prototyping process.
+Note:: Both cases were prototyped and are proven to work with the Alpha Release Version of the SharkPCB.

 Public links
 ============